SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

   - tutorial
 ---

+At Prophecy, we've added low-code SQL capabilities to version [3.0](https://www.prophecy.io/blog/announcing-prophecy-3-0-low-code-sql-transformations) of our platform, so users can build highly performant queries on par with the best analytics engineers without needing to be coding experts.
+We built this feature on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
+With low-code SQL, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git that’s fully open and accessible to all.
+This makes it simpler for more people to work with data and extract insights.

-In this quick-start, we will show you how to setup Prophecy low-code SQL with an existing Databricks warehouse.
+#### In this quick-start, we will show you how to setup Prophecy low-code SQL with an existing Databricks warehouse.

-Requirements:
+We'll take you step by step from account setup to developing your first model.
+By the end of this training, you'll have an understanding of dbt models, be able to use low-code SQL to define and test your business logic, and commit this code and deploy it to production.
+That's a lot, but we make building complex queries easy with our drag and drop tooling.
+Let's dig in!

+#### You will need:

 - Databricks Account
-- GitHub Account (optional)
+- GitHub Account (recommended)

 ## 1. Setup Prophecy account